yochaigal/cairn/wip/backgrounds/mountebank.md

 | **4** | **Goat Powder**                    | Derived from the placenta of a baby goat.
 Temporarily cures any affliction, but symptoms return within hours. |
 | **5** | **Cursed Sapphire**                | Returns to your pocket each time you spend it.
 You can't seem to get rid of it, either.
 Valued at around 200gp. |
 | **6** | **Wooden Sword**                   | A wooden sheath with a fixed pommel, useful as a club (d6) or costume prop.
 Something jiggles inside. |

-## If you are the oldest character in the party, your whole group is in Debt to...

-The **Guild of Tricksters, Rapscallions, and Interlopers**.
-They demand that you either pay 1d4 years in backdated guild fees, or be booted from the organization, your personage besmirched forever.
-Also, they will take one of your thumbs as recompense.
-The trouble is, you can't remember actually _joining_ the Guild...